Back to blog

 What ShortPixel Does Well

 ShortPixel is a mature, well-respected plugin.
-It compresses images through a cloud API using lossy, glossy, or lossless algorithms — and the results are genuinely good.
+It compresses images through a cloud API using their “SmartCompress” algorithm (which covers lossy, glossy, and lossless modes) — and the results are genuinely good.
 Upload a 2 MB photo, get back a version that’s 60-80% smaller with minimal visible quality loss.
-It also handles WebP and AVIF conversion, and it works with virtually any host because the heavy lifting happens on ShortPixel’s servers.
+It handles WebP and AVIF conversion, ships with a built-in CDN (500 GB/month bandwidth on the Unlimited plan), and adds AI features on the higher tier — background removal and image upscaling, which most competitors don’t offer at all.
+Since all the heavy lifting happens on ShortPixel’s servers, it works on virtually any host.

 If you’ve been using ShortPixel, you’ve probably been happy with the compression quality.
 That part works.